 - Living with Water

-The curriculum included a field trip to the Cabildo and Old U.S. Mint as well as lectures from guest speakers Delfeayo Marsalis, trombonist and composer; Rebecca Rebouche, painter; and J. David Waggonner, who spoke with the students about the relationship of the colonial documents to their work today.
+The curriculum included a field trip to the Cabildo and the New Orleans Jazz Museum at the Old U.S. Mint as well as lectures from guest speakers Delfeayo Marsalis, trombonist and composer; Rebecca Rebouche, painter; and J. David Waggonner, who spoke with the students about the relationship of the colonial documents to their work today.
 Students were encouraged to use the hashtag “#louisianahistoryrocks” to document their experiences on social media.

 For more information on Education initiatives at the Louisiana Historical Center, please contact the Education Department.